Paul Ryan: "An attack on one of us is an attack on all of us"

 WASHINGTON — Somber and shaken members of Congress put politics aside for at least a few hours as they walked through the halls of the United States Capitol Wednesday after a gunman went on a shooting rampage targeting Republican lawmakers at an early morning bipartisan baseball practice at a nearby Virginia field.

+Emotional lawmakers spent the day consoling each other and recounting their experience as most official business in the House of Representatives was put on hold until tomorrow.
+Democrats and Republicans vowed to tone down their rhetoric and increase bipartisanship.

-House Speaker Paul Ryan took to the floor to address the shooting that injured Rep. Steve Scalise R-Louisiana and four others.
+House Speaker Paul Ryan took to the floor to address the shooting that wounded Rep. Steve Scalise, R-Louisiana, two Congressional and four others.
 "There are very strong emotions throughout this House today," Ryan said.

 "We are all horrified by this dreadful attack on our friends and on our colleagues and those who serve and protect this capital.
 We are all praying for those who were attacked and for their families,” Ryan said.
 “And we are united.
 We are united in our shock, we are united in our anguish.
 An attack on one of us is an attack on all of us.”